 Photoelectric Effect

-ϕ = work function (minimum energy to eject electron)
+ฯ = work function (minimum energy to eject an electron)

-Below threshold frequency: NO electrons ejected, regardless of intensity
+Below the threshold frequency: NO electrons are ejected, regardless of intensity

-Above threshold: intensity affects NUMBER of electrons, not their energy
+Above the threshold: intensity sets the NUMBER of electrons, frequency sets their energy

 Diffraction & Interference